mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ---

 ## [Add Generator](@id AddGeneratorManual)
-After defining the buses, generators can be added to the power system.
+The generator connected to a bus can be added once the bus is defined.
 Each generator must have a unique label, and the `bus` keyword should correspond to the unique label of the bus it is connected to.
 For instance:
 ```@example addGenerator
 using JuliaGrid # hide
 @default(unit) # hide